SkylineCommunications/dataminer-docs/connector-help/connector_help/CISCO Meraki Web API.md

 - **Webhooks Protocol**: Select between HTTP and HTTPS protocol
 - **Webhooks Certificate**: Select certificate to be used by driver (Applicable only for HTTPS protocol)

-The status of the webhooks service is reflected below under the parameter **Webhooks Web Service Status**.If all parameters are configured correctly, it should display "Opened".
+The status of the webhooks service is reflected below under the parameter **Webhooks Web Service Status**.
+If all parameters are configured correctly, it should display "Opened".

 ## How To Use